brianna-lehman/Bank_API/README.md

 # Errors and Improvements

-* Certificates can't be added to the database or requested, but I still kept the commented out code for it in bank.py
-* Valid emails are marked as invalid
+* All emails are marked as invalid, even if they're not.
 * Duplication could be improved by creating a universal to_dict() method instead of individual, repeated, to_dict() methods in every model.
 * Savings, Checking, Loan, and Certificate models could extend from a more generic structure to reduce repeated information.
 * The type of endpoint to return (Savings, Checking, Loan, or Certificate) could be passed as a parameter in the request so that there doesn't need to be a class and get method for each endpoint, just one get method that takes the passed in structure parameter to know which account to return.